Fate, Truth and Judgment

 While the gears of the legal system grind along their predetermined and expectedroute, Shigemori finds reasons not only to question the honesty of the accused, but also

-the validity of the criminal justice system – and whether the system really cares at all about truth.
+the validity of the criminal justice system – and whether the system really cares at all about the facts.

 It’s here when a central question becomes glaringly apparent: is the criminal justice system a search for truth, or does it simply favor efficiency to satisfy public expectation?
 The truth might, in some instances, stand in the way of the greater good.